Skip to navigation Skip to content Skip to footer

 Overview

-• claims data (for example, the services you received, how much was paid and your cost sharing)
+• Claims data (for example, the services you received, how much was paid and your cost sharing)

-• information about your diagnosis and the treatment you received
+• Information about your diagnosis and the treatment you received

 • What health data will this app collect?
-Will this app collect non-health data from my device, such as my location?
+Will this app collect non-health data, such as my location from my device?

 • Will my data be stored in a de-identified or anonymized form?